troglobit/inadyn/README.md

 Some of these services are free of charge for non-commercial use, others take a small fee, but also provide more domains to choose from.

+Inadyn v1.99.8 and later support HTTPS, for DDNS providers that support this (you must check this yourself).
+Tested are DynDNS and FreeDNS.
+Using HTTPS is recommended since it protects your credentials from wire snooping and further reduces the risk of someone hijacking your account.

+Note: No certificate validation is currently in place, patches welcome!

 Multiple Accounts Support
 =========================